 Ian Pilgrim, Ph.D.

-Ian is a registered patent agent and a Ph.D. physicist with a passion for effective communication and quality in design.
-He greatly enjoys helping to expand and share a collective understanding of our world while tackling the challenges and harnessing the opportunities afforded by evolving technological and legal landscapes.
+Ian is a registered patent agent and a Ph.D. physicist with a passion for effective communication and attention to detail.
+He greatly enjoys working to expand and share a collective understanding of our world while exploring the challenges and opportunities afforded by our continually evolving technological and legal landscapes.

-After receiving his bachelor’s degree cum laude in 2008, Ian enrolled in a physics Ph.D. program at the University of Oregon, where he studied under Professor Richard Taylor.
-Ian’s dissertation work focused on experimental investigations of two-dimensional electron gases in mesoscopic semiconductor systems at temperatures near absolute zero.
+After receiving his bachelor’s degree cum laude in 2008, Ian pursued a Ph.D. in physics at the University of Oregon under Professor Richard P. Taylor.
+Ian’s dissertation studies focused on experimental investigations of two-dimensional electron gases in mesoscopic semiconductor systems at temperatures near absolute zero.
 Additionally, Ian developed and refined fractal analysis techniques for application to real-world time-series data sets, such as those produced in his experiments.
-Ian has presented his research findings at regional conferences and at the annual meeting of the American Physical Society, as well as internationally as a guest researcher at Lund University in Sweden.
+Ian has presented his research findings at regional and national conferences, as well as internationally as a guest researcher at Lund University in Sweden.

-Outside of work, Ian enjoys playing the guitar, bass, drums, and piano.
+Outside of work, Ian enjoys photography, cycling, and playing bass guitar in a band comprising other professionals from the Portland intellectual property community.
 He also particularly enjoys hobbies that result in a delicious end product, such as roasting coffee and brewing beer.

 - Micolich, A.; See, A.; Scannell, B.; Marlow, C.; Martin, T.; Pilgrim, I.; Hamilton, A.; Linke, H.; Taylor, R. “Is It the Boundaries or Disorder That Dominates Electron Transport in Semiconductor ‘Billiards’?,” Fortschr.
 Phys.; 61; 332 (2012).